dopeboy/curriculum-2.0/README.md

 ScriptEd Curriculum Year 1
 ===================
 ####Semester I
- During unit 2 students will set up an account with GitHub and Cloud9 IDE [this pdf](gitHubCloud9Setup/Cloud9GitHubSetup.pdf) will serve as a tutorial for creating an account with each.
+ During unit 2 students will set up an account with GitHub and Cloud9 account. [this pdf](gitHubCloud9Setup/Cloud9GitHubSetup.pdf) will serve as a tutorial for creating an account with each.

 | Unit  | Lessons | Topics | Project |
 |-------|:-------:|------|--------------|